antronerds/r2-training-courses/docs/Methylation_analysis.md

-The box plot with dots shown in Figure 9-3 shows the difference of expression levels between fibroblasts and normal skin.
+The box plot with dots shown in Figure 9-3 shows the difference of CLDN10 expression levels between fibroblasts and normal skin.
 Normal skin not exposed to the sun has a higher expression level, compared to the expression level of fibroblasts.
-(Be reminded that the Y-Axis name is log2 CLDN10 expression.)
+(Be reminded that the Y-Axis name is log2 CLDN10 expression)

 ![](_static/images/Methylation/fig9-4a.png)